 Wiring Inverter To Power Outlets

-In this section, we show you how to connect your inverter to power outlets so that you can plug in your 120v devices.
+In this section, we show you how to connect your inverter to power outlets so that you can plug in and run your 110v devices.

-Our tutorial discusses how to utilize standard household wall sockets in your camper/RV.
-But many inverters already have built-in sockets, which is much simpler and cost-effective.
+Our tutorial shows how to wire an inverter to standard household wall sockets.
+But many inverters, like AIMS model, already have built-in sockets, which is much simpler, DIY-friendly, and cost-effective.

 Materials & Tools List